David-Rod/llm-engineering/course-notes.md

 ### Week 6: Fine-tuning Frontier LLMs with LoRA/QLoRA

+#### LoRA (Low-Rank Adaptation)
+- **Definition**: A parameter-efficient fine-tuning technique that reduces the number of trainable parameters by orders of magnitude while maintaining model performance
+- **Key Concept**: Instead of updating all model weights, LoRA freezes the original model weights and introduces trainable rank decomposition matrices alongside existing weights --> Smaller matrices with fewer dimensions and train those new matrices.
+These are based on target module in the data
+- **Technical Details**:
+  - Decomposes weight updates into two smaller matrices (A and B) where the rank is much smaller than the original weight matrix
+  - Original weight W₀ remains frozen
+- **Benefits**:
+  - Reduces trainable parameters by 10,000x (e.g., GPT-3 175B → 4.7M trainable parameters)
+  - Maintains model quality comparable to full fine-tuning
+  - Enables fine-tuning on consumer hardware
+  - Multiple LoRA adapters can be trained for different tasks and swapped efficiently

+#### QLoRA (Quantized LoRA)
+- **Definition**: An extension of LoRA that combines quantization with low-rank adaptation for even more memory-efficient fine-tuning, keep weights but reduce their precision by reducing memory needed to store weight value (32 bit to 8 bit or 4 bit)
+- **Key Innovation**: Uses 4-bit quantization of the base model while keeping LoRA adapters in higher precision
+- **Technical Components**:
+  - **4-bit NormalFloat (NF4)**: Information-theoretically optimal quantization scheme for normally distributed weights
+  - **Double Quantization**: Quantizes the quantization constants themselves to save additional memory
+  - **Paged Optimizers**: Uses NVIDIA unified memory to handle memory spikes during training
+- **Memory Efficiency**:
+  - Reduces memory usage by ~65% compared to LoRA
+  - Enables fine-tuning of 65B parameter models on a single 48GB GPU
+  - Maintains performance within 1% of full 16-bit fine-tuning
+- **Workflow**:
+  1. Load pre-trained model in 4-bit precision
+  2. Add LoRA adapters in 16-bit precision
+  3. Train only the LoRA parameters while keeping base model frozen and quantized

 #### Inference Methods
 - Trained LLM uses learned knowledge to generate outputs based on a given input
   - Multi-shot prompting